Come Up from the Fields Father

-"Come Up From the Fields Father" is a poem by Walt Whitman.
+"Come Up from the Fields Father" is a poem by Walt Whitman.
 It was first published in the 1865 poetry volume Drum-Taps.
+The poem centers around a family living on a farm in Ohio who receives a letter informing them that their son has been killed, and chronicles their grief, particularly that of the boy's mother.
 It was one of his most frequently anthologized poems during his lifetime, and resonated with many Americans who had experienced the death of family members in the Civil War.

-The poem centers around a family living on a farm in Ohio who receives a letter informing them that their son has been killed, and chronicles their grief, particularly that of the boy's mother.
+"Come Up from the Fields Father" continued to appear in anthologies after Whitman's death—though it has not received much critical attention.
+Scholars who have analyzed it have noted the sharp contrast between the letter the family expected to open and the one they got informing them of their son's death, the harshness of war imposing on the tranquility of an Ohio farm, and the absence felt throughout the poem, from the family's son to his father, who, despite being the subject of the poem is not its focus.

 Content

 The poem tells the story of a family living in rural Ohio during the American Civil War.
 A mother and father have four children; their eldest, a son named Pete, has been sent to fight in the war, and their three daughters are still living with them.
 In the poem, the family gets a letter from Pete.
-Their oldest daughter calls for her father to "come up from the fields" and her mother to "come to the front door" to read the letter.
+Their eldest daughter calls for her father to "come up from the fields" and her mother to "come to the front door" to read the letter.
 A third-person narrator soon takes over the poem from the daughter and chronicles the family's grief as they learn that their son has died.

 After the first stanza, where the eldest daughter exhorts her parents to come together, the second stanza establishes the scene—one the professor Kenneth M. Price deemed a "tranquil scene of pastoral harmony":